 See your dentist right away.
-Until you reach your dentist’s office, to relieve pain, apply a cold compress to the outside of the mouth or cheek in the affected area.
-Take an over-the-counter analgesic, such as acetaminophen (Tylenol®) or ibuprofen (Motrin® or Advil®) if needed.
+Until you reach your dentist’s office, to relieve pain, apply a cold compress to the outside of your mouth or cheek in the affected area.
+Take an over-the-counter pain reliever, such as acetaminophen, naproxen or ibuprofen if needed.

-As a temporary measure, stick a piece of sugarless gum into the cavity (sugar-filled gum will cause pain) or use an over-the-counter dental cement.
+Sometimes, old dental restorations can fall out or become dislodged.
+If you have a broken or missing filling, stick a piece of sugarless gum into the cavity (sugar-filled gum will cause pain) or use an over-the-counter dental cement.
 See your dentist as soon as possible.

-Injuries to the soft tissues, which include the tongue, cheeks, gums and lips, can result in bleeding.
+Injuries to the soft tissues, which include your tongue, cheeks, gums and lips, can result in bleeding.
 To control the bleeding, here’s what to do: